wofsauge/IsaacDocs/docs/faq/faq.md

 ### Who can I hire/commission to program an Isaac mod for me? {: .subHeader}

-Some members of the community can be commissioned to create mods for you.
+Some members of the community can be hired to create mods.
 For specific recommendations, you can ask in the **[:fontawesome-brands-discord: official Discord server](https://discord.gg/isaac)**.

 ## Assets